nulib-oer/lantern/source/drafts/online-workflow.md

 :::

-1. Open the `metadata.yml` file to view the available metadata fields.
+1. Open the `metadata.yml` file to view the available metadata fields

 ![Screenshot of the first few lines of the "metadata.yml" file](ow_metadata.png)